flyingkarii/mwbase_attachment_blacklist/README.md

 Add to your server's addons (NOT SINGLEPLAYER FRIENDLY) folder and you're done.
 Only runs on server start so does not impact performance whatsoever when in-game.
 Edit through mwbase_attgroup_ban/lua/autorun/attachment_blacklist.lua
 Use list found through "mw_attgroups" in your player console.
 Anything super long ending with _mag or something should use wildcards table.

+## Issues
+Please use the issues tab for any issues you encounter with the base addon.